Machine Dynamics and Acoustics

 To top

-Rotor dynamic investigations to predict the behavior of large and fast running rotors that provide an exact description of the properties of the bearings are inevitable.
-They help to ensure low shaft vibration amplitudes and to secure the safe operation of blading with very narrow clearances, as generally is the case.
+Rotor dynamic investigations to predict the behaviour of large and fast-running rotors that provide an exact description of the properties of the bearings are inevitable.
+They help ensure low shaft vibration amplitudes and secure the safe operation of blading with very narrow clearances, as is generally the case.
 Stability issues arise due to oil film instability or fluid flow clearance instability.
-Also proper running of rotors has to be ensured with special designs such as squeeze film damped roller bearings, which are applied to jet engines and modern power plants.
-Computer programs for the simulation of these rotor dynamic effects have been developed and successfully applied by the institute and also investigations regarding disc vibrations have been conducted in cooperation with the industry.
-Another part of this work area is concerned with the torsional vibrations which may happen when synchronizing large power shafts and especially during short circuit which result in large exciting electrical moments causing torsional vibrations being transmitted through the shafts of steam and gas turbine plants.
-Especially fast running steam and gas turbines with gears in the shaft train pose a difficult problem since non-linearity due to the clearances in gears and couplings have to be properly accounted for.
-By automatic synchronization, the action of governing systems causes quick actions and response of shafts which have to be investigated and simulated in the course of torsional vibrations.
-The institute has an intensive cooperation not only with machine building industry but also with owners of power stations especially regarding the question of resistance to short circuits, which requires intensive calculations in order to supply the safety and security of operation.
+Additionally, the proper operation of rotors must be ensured through special designs, such as squeeze film damped roller bearings, which are utilised in jet engines and modern power plants.
+Computer programs for simulating these rotor dynamic effects have been developed and successfully applied by the institute.
+Additionally, investigations into disc vibrations have been conducted in cooperation with the industry.
+Another part of this work area is concerned with the torsional vibrations, which may happen when synchronising large power shafts and especially during short circuits, which result in large exciting electrical moments causing torsional vibrations to be transmitted through the shafts of steam and gas turbine plants.
+Especially fast-running steam and gas turbines with gears in the shaft train pose a challenging problem, as non-linearity due to the clearances in gears and couplings must be properly accounted for.
+By automatic synchronisation, the action of governing systems causes quick actions and the response of shafts, which have to be investigated and simulated in the course of torsional vibrations.
+The institute has intensive cooperation not only with the machine building industry but also with power station owners, especially regarding the issue of resistance to short circuits, which requires intensive calculations to ensure the safety and security of operation.

 To top